NPLinker/nplinker/docs/concepts/working_dir_structure.md

 5. `gnps` directory contains the GNPS data.
 The files in this directory **must** be named as shown.
     See XXX for more information about the GNPS data.
 6. This file could be `.tsv` or `.csv` format.
 7. `antismash` directory contains a collection of AntiSMASH BGC data.
-Following the structure of AntiSMASH output, the BGC files (`.gbk` files) must be stored in subdirectories named after genome id (e.g. `GCF_000514975.1`).
+The BGC data (`*.region*.gbk` files) must be stored in subdirectories named after NCBI accession number (e.g. `GCF_000514975.1`).
 8. `bigscape` directory is optional and contains the output of BigScape.
 If the directory is not provided, NPLinker will run BigScape automatically to generate the data using the AntiSMASH BGC data.
 9.  `mix_clustering_c0.30.tsv` is an example output of BigScape.
 The file name must follow the pattern `mix_clustering_c{cutoff}.tsv`, where `{cutoff}` is the cutoff value used in the BigScape run.
 10. `downloads` directory is automatically created and managed by NPLinker.
 It stores the downloaded data from the internet.
 Users can also use it to store their own downloaded data. <br>